simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

     - May not be recognized by all systems, it uses USB protocols over mPCIe

 - **Unicorecomm UM982**
+Capable of up to 80% of the Onocoy rewards.
+100% is possible after planned future firmware update.
   - [UM982 M.2](https://gnss.store/um982-gnss-modules/242-elt0215.html)
     - Unicorecomm UM982 Based, Triple Band L1, L2 and L5.
     - May not be recognized by all systems, it uses USB protocols over M.2